Insurance & CommunicationClaim trackerIntermediateActive insurance handling

 Adjuster Contact Log

-Supports the insurance claim tracker workflow by keeping entries structured and easy to review.
+Supports the insurance claim tracker workflow by keeping entries structured and easier to review.

 Document Tracker

-Supports the insurance claim tracker workflow by keeping entries structured and easy to review.
+Supports the insurance claim tracker workflow by keeping entries structured and easier to review.

 Settlement Offers